|

 by Richard Brooks.

-The photos (with the exception of the owl)
+The photos (with the exception of the owl, stork and flamingos which are mine)

 come from his book but I made copies using a